 The Dorpat Lecture in Psychoanalysis and Society recognizes significant works in applying psychoanalytic understanding to social problems.
 The lecture series was begun in honor of Theo Dorpat, MD, Seattle psychoanalyst.
 Upon Dr. Dorpat’s death in 2006, an anonymous donor entrusted the alliance with funds to arrange such lectures annually for the larger Seattle community free of charge.

 Each year the Alliance sponsors a program celebrating the artists in the Alliance called Potential Space.
 This evening of poetry, music, theater, dance and visual arts began in 2004 and has been a much appreciated opportunity to come together as a community in celebration of our creativity.

 The Alliance was founded in the spirit of a can-do attitude.
 When the founders encountered obstacles to psychoanalytic continuing education, they created the circumstances that could satisfy their interest and needs.
 A proactive position around interests and concerns (within the mission of furthering psychoanalytic study) lies at the foundation of how the Alliance was formed and continues to develop.
 It is a volunteer organization.
 The board is a working board.
 Committees are actively producers of events, services and publications.
 The greatest wealth of the Alliance is the participation of membership.

-The Alliance attempts to create a welcoming and supportive environment for study and discussion, as well as an encouraging atmosphere for those taking the initiative to develop containers for that study (classes, meetings, conferences, publications, clinical situations such as ACPC).
+The Alliance attempts to create a welcoming and supportive environment for study and discussion, as well as an encouraging atmosphere for those taking the initiative to develop containers for that study (classes, meetings, conferences, and publications).
 We believe this value lies at the heart of why the Alliance has succeeded and grown.